Constitution and Bylaws

 ARTICLE IV – MEETINGS

 SECTION 1.
-The annual meeting of the Society shall be held on the first Saturday in May.
+The annual meeting of the Iowa Society shall be held on the first Saturday in May.
 Ten (10) members shall constitute a quorum.

 SECTION 2.
 A semi-annual meeting shall be held in the greater Des Moines area on the first Saturday in November.
 This meeting shall be known as the Compact Day meeting